-When Carol Steele acquired Aravaipa Farms, formerly Across the Creek at Aravaipa Farms, from Bill Farney in 1995, her dream was to leave city life behind and open a bed and breakfast in the remote back country.
+When Carol Steele acquired Aravaipa Farms, formerly Across the Creek at Aravaipa Farms, from Bill Farney in 1995, her dream was to leave city life behind and open a bed and breakfast in the remote backcountry.
 It wasn’t as crazy as it sounded.
 Not only was Carol already a consummate entrepreneur with experience in farming and lodging, she was also widely known as the “Godmother of the Phoenix Culinary Scene” (Silverman, Phoenix New Times, 2012).
 In the 1970s, Carol had opened C. Steele and Co., a Scottsdale-based gourmet shop, restaurant, cooking school and catering business, all considered before their time.
 “Long before we were inundated with terms like ‘organic,’ ‘locavore,’ and ‘slow food,’[Carol] was refusing to compromise on quality, celebrating farm-grown produce and artisanal foods.”
 (Silverman, Phoenix New Times, 2012).

 In the summer of 2016, we happened to learn that Carol, at 80, was looking for a buyer and in October, we acquired 46 acres including the orchard and lodging facilities.
-We spent the next five months power washing, painting, trimming, planting, making repairs and renovations, purchasing tractors and trees, assembling our team.
+We spent the next 12 months power washing, painting, trimming, planting, making repairs and renovations, purchasing tractors and new fruit trees, assembling our team.
 We have been blessed with incredible inn keepers, Laura and Scott Bailey.
 Laura runs the front of the house and Scott manages the orchard and all facilities.